Casey Burgess

 Casey Anne Burgess (born 19 December 1988) is an Australian actress, television personality and singer.
-Burgess is a former member of the Australian children's musical group Hi-5.
+Burgess is a former member of the Australian children's musical group Hi-5 from 2008 to 2013.
 She was born in Sydney, the daughter of Ray Burgess, who also pursued a musical career and was a presenter on Countdown.

 Career

 Burgess's first television appearances included the TV show Home and Away and the TV movie Scorched.
 At the age of fifteen, she was also a presenter for Girl TV.

 Burgess joined the Australian children's musical group Hi-5 in April 2008.
 As part of the group, she toured and filmed the television series of the same name.
-She departed the group in January 2013 after five years, to pursue a solo music career.
+She departed the group in January 2013 after almost five years, to pursue a solo music career.

 After leaving Hi-5, she began work on her debut album with Fox Studio.
 In 2013, Burgess was also a guest singer on the anti-fracking single "No Fracking Way" by Leo Sayer to help raise funds for anti-fracking group Lock the Gate.

 In 2020, Burgess released her first solo album entitled Space to Breathe.